pymc-devs/pymc-data-umbrella/contributing/issues_list.md

 Please comment on the issue if you wish to work on an specific issue.

-Reminder, please include these in your PRs:
+Reminder, please include this information in your PRs:
 - `#DataUmbrellaPyMCsprint`
 - @ mention your pair programming partner